-The Diversity, Equity and Inclusion Committee is charged with providing education and resources to members about diversity and inclusion within their workplaces, and providing direction to SSP volunteers about how they can model diversity and inclusion practices in the work that they are doing on behalf of the organization.
+The Diversity, Equity, Inclusion, and Accessibility Committee is charged with providing education and resources to members about diversity and inclusion within their workplaces, and providing direction to SSP volunteers about how they can model diversity, inclusion, and accessibility practices in the work that they are doing on behalf of the organization.

 The Education Committee plans and conducts educational seminars, Webinars, and the Focus Group.
 Members work with staff and other committees to promote the sessions.

 The Finance Committee oversees the budget and financial operations of SSP.

 The Marketing Committee coordinates and conducts marketing outreach for SSP activities, including the Annual Meeting and educational seminars.
 Members prepare copy and work with designers on advertisements, brochures, flyers, list serv announcements, e-mail announcements, etc.

 The responsibilities of the Membership Committee are to monitor SSP’s membership health, promote and develop new memberships in SSP, and advise the Board of Directors on matters concerning benefits for all classes of membership.